Cybersecurity

-The IT: Cyber Security degree program is a designated Center of Academic Excellence in Cyber Defense Education.
-This designation indicates that Pitt Community College meets the rigorous requirements set forth by the National Security Agency (NSA).
-The NSA awards CAE designations to institutions that commit to producing cybersecurity professionals that will reduce vulnerabilities in our national infrastructure.
+The IT: Cybersecurity degree is a National Security Agency (NSA) Center of Academic Excellence (CAE) validated program of study.
+This signifies that Pitt Community College (PCC) meets the rigorous requirements set forth by NSA and that PCC is committed to producing cybersecurity professionals that will reduce vulnerabilities in our national infrastructure.
+National Security Agency Logo Centers of Academic Excellence in Cybersecurity logo U.S. Department of Homeland Security Logo

-Cyber Security Educational Options
+Cybersecurity Educational Options

-Cyber Security AAS Degree
+Cybersecurity AAS Degree

-Complete an Associate Degree in Cyber Security in 5 semesters.
+Complete an Associate Degree in Cybersecurity in 5 semesters.

-Our Cyber Security Certificate program typically takes 4 semesters and 18 credit hours to complete.
+Our Cybersecurity Certificate program typically takes 4 semesters and 18 credit hours to complete.

 Career & College Promise High School Pathway